Fabian-Gruenbichler/rust/src/doc/reference/src/items/static-items.md

 >   allowed semantically within `extern` blocks.

 r[items.static.intro]
-A *static item* is similar to a [constant], except that it represents a precise memory location in the program.
-All references to the static refer to the same memory location.
+A *static item* is similar to a [constant], except that it represents an allocated object in the program that is initialized with the initializer expression.
+All references and raw pointers to the static refer to the same allocated object.

 r[items.static.lifetime]
 Static items have the `static` lifetime, which outlives all other lifetimes in a Rust program.
 Static items do not call [`drop`] at the end of the program.

+r[items.static.storage-disjointness]
+If the `static` has a size of at least 1 byte, this allocated object is disjoint from all other such `static` objects as well as heap allocations and stack-allocated variables.
+However, the storage of immutable `static` items can overlap with objects that do not themselves have a unique address, such as [promoteds] and [`const` items][constant].

 r[items.static.namespace]
 The static declaration defines a static value in the [value namespace] of the module or block where it is located.

 r[items.static.init]
 The static initializer is a [constant expression] evaluated at compile time.
-Static initializers may refer to other statics.
+Static initializers may refer to and read from other statics.
+When reading from mutable statics, they read the initial value of that static.

 r[items.static.read-only]
 Non-`mut` static items that contain a type that is not [interior mutable] may